Teradata/developer-resources/docs/resources/git-requirements.md

 # Git requirements

-Make sure you have a GitHub or GitLab account, and complete these tasks.
+Make sure you have a GitHub or GitLab account.
+And complete these two tasks.

 ## Clone the provided repository